-The house is typical Victorian, sandstone built and since 2007 has been lovingly restored to offer exceptionally clean, contemporary furnished self catering holiday accommodation, most with views of the sea or Torbay Gardens.
+The house is typical Victorian, sandstone built and over the years has been lovingly restored to offer exceptionally clean, contemporary furnished self catering holiday accommodation, most with views of the sea or Torbay Gardens.
 Guests have full use of the rear garden, patio furniture and on-site laundry facilities.
 We have on-site parking for guests.

 Paignton town centre is on the doorstep and Torquay is only 3 miles away.
 Hudson's Bay is within easy reach of many towns, villages and attractions including Brixham, Cockington, Dartmouth, Babbacombe, Newton Abbott, Totnes, Teignmouth, Shaldon, Dawlish and the natural beauty of Dartmoor.

 We are perfectly positioned for enjoying the variety of summer time regattas which include firework displays, concerts, classic cars, steam exhibitions, the famous Red Arrows, Long Ships, Power Boat racing and much more.
 Amongst the places to visit nearby is "Greenway" and its gardens.
 This was the holiday home of the famous crime writer Agatha Christie; also there is the world famous Paignton Zoo, Living Coasts, Babbacombe Model Village and the Geopark.
 Newton Abbot Race Course and the numerous street markets are also popular.

 Two apartments are on the lower ground floor and easily accessible for less able guests.